SOC-Monkey/phantom-operator/detections/detection_08_user_account_creation.md

 |--------|---------|
 | WinEventLog:Security | EventCode: 4720, 4728, 4732, 4756 |

+---

 ### Test Case

-Create a local account, add it the administrators groups, then remove the account.
+Create a local account, add it to the administrators group, then remove the account.

 Expected result: Production rule catches account creation, and the hunting companion catches the addition to the administrators group.